 a.
 If you’re an Android user, tap the Settings tab on the top right corner of your home screen and you’ll find Insights as the first drop-down option.

 This will give you the broad statistics for each Story namely Interactions & Discovery.
-These two columns will show you further details like number of people swiping forward, backward, exits, engagements, etc. This can help you glean important insight—like knowing what content works for you, and what doesn’t.
+These two columns will show you further details like the number of people swiping forward, backward, exits, engagements, etc. This can help you glean important insight—like knowing what content works for you, and what doesn’t.

-Note: You can upload upto 100 stories in a span of 24 hours.
+Note: You can upload up to 100 stories in a span of 24 hours.
 If your uploads exceed this count, existing posts will be auto-deleted in a chronological manner.

 Repurposing Instagram Stories

 With a similar interface in play, Facebook makes for a nice platform to cross-post not just your Posts from Instagram, but also your Stories.
 You can do that in 2 ways:

 Manually save the Story from Instagram, onto your mobile device and re-upload it onto Facebook Stories and customize.
 To automatically Share a Story automatically, click on the Settings tab on Instagram, select Story Control, and enable the Share your Story to Facebook option.
 This will give you the option to automatically share the content onto your brand’s FB Stories section.

 While Facebook Stories also has comparable features like similar font-face, stickers, effects etc—they may not copy-over sometimes if the specific multimedia isn’t available on Facebook.
 Additionally, you can add a ‘Follow’ CTA on your Facebook Stories when repurposing content manually.

 Two things to note – Firstly, Facebook Stories-unlike Instagram- has limited analytics since you can only add one Story at a time.
 Secondly, your Instagram needs to be a Business Profile connected to a Facebook Page to ensure seamless cross-posting.

 That’s if—you’ve covered the basics.
 You can now hit the ground running!